Chreece/BTHomeV2-ESP32-example/README.md

 The header file contains human readable variables for the hex Object ids.

-Note: yes = true (0x01), no = false (0x00) for the binary sensors.

-For number states there is the `intToLittleEndianHexString` method to use like in the temperature example.

-The length for the messages is automatically generated.
+Sending entities to Home Assistant is simplified.

+1) Download the files from Arduino Code folder.

+2) Edit the BTHome.ino in your favourite Arduino IDE

+3) Change the DEVICE_NAME to the one that should be recognised in BTHome integration

+4) Change the SENSOR_NUM with the number of the entities to send

+5) Add the object id of the individual sensors and the state of it as in the examples

+6) Compile and upload to ESP32

+DONE!

-Read the comments in the code for more info on what can be changed and for the object ids consider using the variables from BTHome.h instead.
+Read the comments in the code for more info.
+For the object ids consider using the variables from BTHome.h instead.

 Unfortunately the encryption documentation is not clear to me and can't yet implement it.